mahmdlaf84/gpang/docs/source/reservations/existing-machines.rst

 on Alibaba Cloud, Tencent Cloud, ByteDance Volcengine, or DigitalOcean expose their provider, region, and instance identifiers, instance types, and VPC placement information, which are included under the ``metadata.cloud`` section of the payload when available.
+The registration workflow now interrogates each provider's instance metadata service (e.g., Alibaba Cloud's ``latest/meta-data`` API and Tencent Cloud's MAC-indexed metadata tree) to retrieve concrete attributes such as security groups, interface assignments, hostname aliases, and role details.
 Provider-specific metadata (such as DigitalOcean network maps or Tencent Cloud MAC address hints) is merged under ``metadata.cloud.provider_metadata``.
 This augments (but does not override) any metadata provided via discovery or ``--metadata``.